chrellis/will-chenaultVIZ/README.md

 ![66457422608__C227B771-7A96-484D-914A-621570D31DA3](https://user-images.githubusercontent.com/95489525/151276528-ba2c51df-8ec2-4e1a-8a24-dde6bc005cbb.png)

 We originally used the matplot library to make radar charts.
 PLT's long, complicated functions were much more inconvenient to use than plotly's concise tools.
+The visualizations were also wonky because our lists of data weren't lists of floats, but rather lists of strings.

 ## Our first misleading visualization:
 <img width="992" alt="630misleading" src="https://user-images.githubusercontent.com/95489525/151275545-cee74662-24e0-42e1-8db2-483a4c9e5d91.png">